 Emergence, Adaptation:

-In this optimisation model, we compute the female fitness associated with each phenology strategy.
+In this statistic optimisation model, we compute the female fitness associated with each phenology strategy.
 The fitness of an individual does not depend on the strategy of others.
 In particular, male function is supposed to be non-limiting, and we do not consider density-dependence interactions.
-The phenology strategy (i.e. the beginning and length of the time window during which a female can conceive) is constant throughout each simulation, but different phenology strategies are tested in a given set of simulations. tTo account for both different reproductive timings (the date in the annual cycle of the mating season) and different intensities of the reproductive seasonality (i.e. the length of the mating season), we tested various phenology strategies, with reproductive windows starting each first day of each month (12 different timings) and lasting from 1 to 11 months (11 different intensities of reproductive seasonality).
+The phenology strategy (i.e. the beginning and length of the time window during which a female can conceive) is constant throughout each simulation (i.e. throughout her lifetime), but different phenology strategies are tested in a given set of simulations.
+To account for both different reproductive timings (the date in the annual cycle of the mating season) and different intensities of the reproductive seasonality (i.e. the length of the mating season), we tested various phenology strategies, with reproductive windows starting each first day of each month (12 different timings) and lasting from 1 to 11 months (11 different intensities of reproductive seasonality).
 We also tested the non-seasonal phenology strategy (females can conceive year-round), resulting in 133 phenology strategies tested for each set of simulation.
-From each phenology strategy tested, we calculated a fitness value.
-The optimal strategy of reproductive seasonality emerged from the set of simulations as the strategy associated with the highest fitness values.
-Because differences between some phenology strategies can be small, in most cases there is not a single phenology strategy that emerges but rather a group of optimal phenology strategies associated with the highest fitness values.
+We ran 2000 simulations for each phenology strategy and extracted the resulting mean fitness values.
+The optimal strategies of reproductive seasonality emerged from the set of simulations as the strategies associated with the highest fitness values.
+Because differences between some phenology strategies can be small (one-month difference in start or length of reproductive window), in most cases there is not a single phenology strategy that emerges but rather a group of optimal phenology strategies associated with the highest fitness values.
+More precisely, we assessed the difference between the mean fitness value of the “best” phenology strategy (i.e. highest one) and the mean fitness values associated with each other phenology strategy and allowed a 5% decrease in fitness as a confidence margin.
+Optimal phenology strategies were therefore defined as strategies whose mean fitness value ranged above 95% of the highest mean fitness value.

 Fitness: